 As soon as Dick graduated from high school he and a friend hitchhiked to Alaska where he landed a job at Pelican Cold Storage.
 The next spring Dick started working as a deckhand, fishing for salmon, halibut and tuna.
-In 1978 he bought his first boat, which he lost when it rolled over suddenly.
-He famously swam one, two, three miles back to shore in cold November waters–who knows how many miles he swam, as it’s a fisherman’s story told by many.
-But to hear it from this soft-spoken man of few words it was no great feat.
-That’s the kind of guy Dick is.
-He’s known as a humble highliner for his soft-spoken manner and fishing wisdom.
+In 1978 he bought his first boat, which he lost when it rolled over suddenly in stormy waters.

-In 1991 he bought the Cherokee, the 55′ longliner he fishes today with his 2 man crew.
-They have fished from Chatham Strait in Southeast Alaska, west to the Aleutians, specializing in high quality black cod and halibut.
+In 1991 he bought the Cherokee, the boat he fishes today.
+He has fished from Chatham Strait in Southeast Alaska, west to the Aleutians, specializing in high quality black cod and halibut.

 In a further effort to be a good steward of the resource, Dick and his family participate in the Marine Conservation Alliance Foundation Marine Debris Cleanup project with the support of SPC.
-During the break between fishing the Gulf of Alaska and before outfitting for the Chatham black cod fishery they have removed nearly 30,000 pounds of plastics and marine debris from remote coastal beaches that would have been harmful to local wildlife.
+During the break between fishing the Gulf of Alaska and before outfitting for the black cod fishery they have removed marine debris from remote coastal beaches that would have been harmful to local wildlife.

 Dick never tires of his independent life and the chance to explore the beautiful Alaska coast.
 He is proud of the fleet’s commitment to sustainable fisheries and delivering high quality products.
 He is featured in this video about our fishermen-owned co-op “The Good Catch.”